Paleontology for Teens

 Drexel Environmental Science Leadership Academy (desla)

-The BBPI is proud to have teamed up with Drexel University's Department of Biodiversity, Earth and Environmental Science to create the Geo DESLA program.
+The BBPI is proud to have teamed up with Drexel University's Department of Biodiversity, Earth, and Environmental Science and the Academy of Natural Science to create the Geo DESLA program.
 High school students will spend a week in the Bighorn Basin and Yellowstone National Park studying volcanology, geomorphology, and hydrology.
 They'll also spend three days with the BBPI studying paleontology in the Bighorn Basin.
 Visit the DESLA website or click HERE for the flier.